FirebaseExtended/reactfire/docs/use.md

 }
 ```

+Note: `useUser` will also automatically lazily import the `firebase/auth` SDK if it has not been imported already.

 ### Decide what to render based on a user's auth state

 The `AuthCheck` component makes it easy to hide/show UI elements based on a user's auth state.
 It will render its children if a user is signed in, but if they are not signed in, it renders its `fallback` prop: